Mrose332/Module1-Challenge/README.md

 Changed <div>  for <nav> tag in .header nav

 Consolidated and organized properties so that elements that have same properties are grouped together

+# Installation

+  The project was uploaded to GitHub at the following repository:  https://github.com/Mrose332/Module1-Challenge.git

+  You can access the deployed application with the GitHup Pages link: https://mrose332.github.io/Module1-Challenge/